 Cultural diplomacy is one of the priorities of modern Ukrainian external relations.
 The Ministry of Foreign Affairs of Ukraine supports cultural projects aimed at establishing communications between countries and peoples.

-During 2017-2019, Ukraine takes part in local art festivals such as "International Public Art Festival" ("Visual Art") and "Poetry Africa" (literature).
+During 2017-2021, Ukraine takes part in local art festivals such as the "International Public Art Festival", "Poetry Africa", "Time of the Writer".
 At the same time, South African artists and poets are guests of exhibitions and festivals in Ukraine.
 Another one promoter of inter-cultural exchanges between Ukraine and South Africa is NGO "Ukrainian Association in South Africa", held since 2017 annual festivals of popular culture "Ukrainian Festival in Cape Town" as well as the workshops of the tradition of Petrykivka painting.
 In cooperation with the Embassy of Ukraine in South Africa, the organization acts as the initiator and organizer of Ukrainian books presentation and movies screening.

 In 2018 Ukrainian interdisciplinary project “The Sand” was presented in the city of Durban.
 This project told the stories of Ukrainian internally displaced people through the language of modern poetry, dance and Ukrainian folklore of Donbas.
 “The Sand" covered performances, master classes, discussions at schools and universities of the city of Durban, involving local artists and gathering 628 people.
 The best feedback Ukrainian artists received when back home, it was the letters from students of the Rosehill school.
 Here is one of them: "Hi, I'm sorry to bother you, but when you came to us and told us about the Russian attack, my heart was broken.
 May I ask you why did they attack your home, if you are so impressing good people?
 I hope you and your home are safe and you will not need to leave them again.
 I hope that peace will be in your home.
 I've already loved you and sometimes I want you to live in South Africa, even though our people do not understand your language.
 With love, Afile”.